j4m3su0/project-euler-solutions/README.md

 # project-euler-solutions
-A collection of code used to solve the questions on the "Project Euler" website.
+A collection of my solutions to the problems on the Project Euler website.
+The link to the original website is [here](https://projecteuler.net/)